Looking for the best parks in NYC? Or do you just want some peace and quiet in the City That Never Sleeps?

 Parks aren’t usually the first thing you think of when it comes to the Bronx.
 However, there are some exceptional parks to be found in the Boogie Down Bronx.

 With over 1,000 acres of land, Van Cortland is the third largest park in all of New York City.
 As such it offers a wide variety of activities ranging from a public golf course to dirt bike trails and everything in between.

 Wave Hill Park

 This beautiful park can be found in northern Bronx among the expansive estates of the Riverdale neighborhood.
 Perched overlooking the Hudson River Wave Hill is a stunning park unlike any other in New York City.
 You’re likely to totally forget you are in the Bronx while you walk over the hills and through the trails you will find nearby.
-As a bonus you’ll get some impressive views of New Jersey’s rivers side cliffs across the Hudson.
+As a bonus, you’ll get some impressive views of New Jersey’s riverside cliffs across the Hudson.